Business Customs

 Currency

-Tunisia’s local currency is the Tunisian dinar (TND), which is divided into 1,000 millimes.
-All major credit and debit cards including Visa and MasterCard are widely accepted by vendors offering such payment methods, though cash is the more common means of payment.
-Vendors may require additional identification, such as a passport, for use of a credit card.
+The local currency is the Tunisian dinar (TND), which is divided into 1,000 millimes.
+All major credit and debit cards, including Visa and MasterCard, are widely accepted by vendors, though cash payments are more common.
+Vendors may require additional identification, such as a passport, for credit card users.

 ATMs are commonplace in cities and towns, on the street, in retail outlets, and at some gas stations.
 Visitors should be aware that bank transaction fees may apply.
-It is not uncommon for ATMs to be out-of-order.
+It is not uncommon for ATMs to be out-of-order or empty; advance planning is recommended.
 Traveler’s cheques are not generally accepted for purchases.
 Visitors should inquire about the policy of the bank, hotel, or store before seeking to cash a personal check.

 For currency or other numerical quantities, a point (i.e., a period) is commonly used to mark off the thousands position and a comma to denote millime amounts; for example, “1.234.567,890 TND.”